 “Because the high sensitivity of neutrons to hydrogen and its deuterium isotope, we were able to quantitatively assign not only the positions of the deuterium atoms at the atomic level, but also determine precisely how many were added on each side of the benzene molecule,” Wang said.
 “This is important in designing new therapeutic drugs.”

-Reference: “Preparation of cyclohexene isotopologues and stereoisotopomers from benzene” by Jacob A. Smith, Katy B. Wilson, Reilly E. Sonstrom, Patrick J. Kelleher, Kevin D. Welch, Emmit K. Pert, Karl S. Westendorff, Diane A. Dickie, Xiaoping Wang, Brooks H. Pate & W. Dean Harman, 20 May 2020, Nature.
+Reference: “Preparation of cyclohexene isotopologues and stereoisotopomers from benzene” by Jacob A. Smith, Katy B. Wilson, Reilly E. Sonstrom, Patrick J. Kelleher, Kevin D. Welch, Emmit K. Pert, Karl S. Westendorff, Diane A. Dickie, Xiaoping Wang, Brooks H. Pate and W. Dean Harman, 20 May 2020, Nature.